runicscribe/worldbuilding-docs/dae-machina/meta/index.md

 Gravity is 8.445 m/s2 (0.86 of earth)
 Which gives density of 6165 kg/m3, 11.6% higher than earth; within acceptable bounds.

+## Cosmology

+Earth-centric layout, with a small, close, sun means that the sun's rays are less parallel than on earth and that dawn and dusk last longer.

 ## Chemistry

 Only 14 elements - 12 mundane, 2 magical.